opnfv/barometer/docs/release/userguide/docker.userguide.rst

     insert_ipmi_modules=false

 .. note::
-   On Ubuntu 18.04 to use mcelog plugin the user has to install mcelog daemon manually ahead of installing from ansible scripts as the deb package is not available in official Ubuntu 18.04 repo.
-It means that setting install_mcelog to true is ignored.
+   On Ubuntu 18.04 the deb package for mcelog daemon is not available in official Ubuntu repository.
+In that case ansible scripts will try to download, make and install the daemon from mcelog git repository.

 Configure ssh keys
 ^^^^^^^^^^^^^^^^^^